Deer Valley: World Cup events

 The resort hosted the 2003 and the 2011 FIS Freestyle World Ski Championships, becoming the first American venue to host twice.
 It also hosted the men's and women's moguls and aerials events for FIS Freestyle Ski and Snowboarding World Championships 2019.

 Deer Valley is a regular host to FIS World Cup events, having hosted men's and women's mogul and aerial competitions yearly since 2000 (with the exceptions of 2003 and 2004).
-The resort also hosted a skicross event in 2008, and is scheduled to host a World Cup event every year through 2019.
+The resort also hosted a skicross event in 2008.
+Deer Valley continued to host FIS Freestyle World Cup events in 2025, including men's and women's moguls and dual moguls competitions.
 Deer Valley's track record of event hosting has led it to be described as "a Mecca for freestyle skiing events".

 Snowboard prohibition

 Deer Valley is one of three remaining American ski resorts that prohibit snowboarders along with Alta and Mad River Glen.
 The resort has occasionally been the subject of protests and poaching by snowboarders such as when snowboard manufacturer Burton Snowboards offered $5,000 for video footage of riders snowboarding at Alta, Deer Valley or Mad River Glen in late 2007.
 According to Burton's website, the point of their campaign was that such discrimination displays a "blatant aggressive disregard" for the Constitution of the United States.
-Since its opening in 1981, snowboarding has never been allowed.
+Since its opening in 1981, snowboarding has never been allowed, and the interpretation posited by Burton of a constitutional right to use a snowboard has failed to gain traction given the wide availability of rental skis and the fact that other vehicles like sleds and snowmobiles are also prohibited at the resort.

 Climate and terrain

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Deer Valley has a humid continental climate, abbreviated "Dfb" on climate maps.
+The terrain of the resort is largely mellow as 30% of the terrain is classified as "beginner" and 44% "intermediate."
+Expert terrain is present, however.
+The Daly Chutes are Deer Valley's only true "expert terrain."

 Terrain Aspects: North 45%, South 2%, East 45%, West 8%.